 Award-winning composer and educator Mihai Popean received degrees from Bowling Green State University of Ohio, USA (DMA and MM), and West University of Timisoara, Romania (BM).
 His teachers include Distinguished Artist Professor Marilyn Shrude, Mikel Kuehn, Elainie Lillios, Doctor Honoris Causa Remus Georgescu and Constantin Rîpă, Professor Emeritus Vasile Beluska (Violin), Professor Emeritus Vernon Wolcott (organ), Ecaterina Bothar (viola) and Russell Schmidt (jazz) as well as Distinguished Research Professor Verner Bingman and Professor Patricia Sharp (neuroscience/music cognition).

-Mihai Popean is the first-ever Romanian composer to write, promote and give live concerts for wide audiences with electronic music in non-conventional spaces in Romania.
+Mihai Popean is the first post-revolution Romanian composer to write, promote and give live concerts for wide audiences with electronic music in non-conventional spaces in Romania.
 His works and performances encompass a wide range of musical genres, and have been featured on TV and radio stations in Romania and the USA.
 In 2010 he was a co-producer for one episode (Star Formation) and composer of the original title song for the Emmy Award-winning Plugged-In science show (WGTE Public Media Television, Toledo, Ohio, USA).

 Popean’s works have received awards and performances (ATEM New Music Ensemble 2017, Detroit Symphony Concert Orchestra 2015, All-State Orchestra 2012-2015, Alarm Will Sound reading of Twittering Machine in 2012, Toledo Symphony Youth Orchestra commission 2010, winner of the Bowling Green State University Concerto Competition 2008, 1st Prize for The University of Toledo Craig’s Piano Competition 2007, Maximilian Kolbe Theater Play original soundtrack commission for the 2001 Colloque Internationale Ionesco après Ionesco in Cluj-Napoca, Romania, the Grand Prize of The Metal Fan Gala 1992) and were featured in Contemporary Music Festivals such as TIMSONIA (2018), INTRADA (2018), MUSICAL TIMISOARA (2018), Ohio Northern University (2008), Heidelberg University (2007) and the University of Toledo (2007).